google/fonts/cc-by-sa/knowledge/modules/using_type_in_ar_and_vr/lessons/designing_for_ar_vr/content.md

 As we develop and experience more sophisticated augmented reality and virtual reality (AR/VR) applications, the introduction of more features and functions increases the complexity of information in front of the reader.
 Our existing typographic rules are not sufficient to address these new variables.

 The careful consideration of typography in this new medium doesn’t end with dimensionality.
 How does text behave when we’re looking at it?
 Does it follow our head movements, or is it fixed somewhere in the 3D space?
 How does it behave when we’re looking at it from an angle?
 Does it have to be stationary, or should it move with our gaze?
-Should these behaviors be different if the user is moving? **(This is discussed in detail in article 4)**
+Should these behaviors be different if the user is moving?
+This is discussed in detail in [“Spatial classification of typography in AR/VR.”](/lesson/spatial_classification_of_typography_in_ar_vr)

 In AR/VR, texts are no longer experienced in a static form.
 Movement, rotation, and rendering factors (frame rate, resolution) create challenges for text display like perspective distortion, distance reading, distortion of letter shapes, etc. Some of these challenges are not new at all, but the three-dimensional medium changes the context and introduces new complexities.
 For example, learnings from highway signages typography can be applied to scenarios where we want to convey quick information to a user wearing AR glasses while walking on the road.
 In this case, directly translating the guidelines might not work well enough because there are limitations in text rendering, the brightness of displays, the contrast of letters and their background, and so on.
 This is where typography for AR/VR has to evolve and solve these novel challenges.